logo

 History

-The utilization philosophy of CHPAC during its existence as a performing arts venue has been to "wear it out, not rust it out."
+The utilization philosophy of CHPAC during its existence as a performing arts venue has been to “wear it out, not rust it out.”
 This high level of activity has been shared equally by the school system and the community.
-The mantra during the renovation fund raising back in 1990-1992 was "It's for everyone!"
-After sixteen years of use, the statistics validate this.
+The mantra during the renovation fundraising back in 1990-1992 was “It’s for everyone!”
+After twenty-five years of use, the statistics validate this.

-During that time, many thousands of students have had instruction in Civic Hall, and many thousands of patrons have enjoyed performances in the venue.
-Big or small, sophisticated or simple, all the performances in Civic Hall have meant a great deal for each audience member.
+During that time, many thousands of students had instruction in Civic Hall, and many thousands of patrons enjoyed performances in the venue.
+Big or small, sophisticated or simple, all the performances in Civic Hall have meant a great deal to each audience member.
 It is the purpose of Civic Hall to continue to expand upon this legacy.

 The Proudly Presenting Series was developed to be a part of the cultural landscape improving the quality of life for our region.
 Diverse professional performing arts events are presented as a community service to the region, to broaden cultural horizons, to be a part of positive economic impact, and to provide community outreach/educational opportunities.